Nilgol/clcp/README.md

 ### Finetuning and Evaluation

 All finetuning and evaluation is performed with MMSegmentation so we refer to their usage instructions.

 Base configuration files for finetuning and evaluation, respectively, are located in `finetune_eval/mmsegmentation/configs/clcl/segmenter_mask_cityscapes.py` `finetune_eval/mmsegmentation/configs/clcl/segmenter_mask_acdc.py`

+The script in
+`pretrain/tools/extract_image_encoder.py`
+can be used to extract the weights from path files obtained by the pretraining pipeline.